-Bart Vautour (Dalhousie) is Adjunct Professor in the Department of English at Dalhousie University in Halifax, Canada.
+Bart Vautour (Dalhousie) is Assistant Professor in the Department of English at Dalhousie University in K'jipuktuk/Halifax, Canada.
 His research examines Canadian cultural production with a focus on transnationalism, modernism, politics, poetics, and editing.
 He is co-editor (with Erin Wunker, Travis V. Mason, and Christl Verduyn) of Public Poetics: Critical Issues in Canadian Poetry and Poetics and (with Vanessa Lent and Dean Irvine) Making Canada New: Editing, Modernism, and New Media.
 He is also editor of a scholarly edition of Ted Allan’s Spanish Civil War novel, This Time a Better Earth (1939) and co-editor of Charles Yale Harrison’s Meet Me on the Barricades (1938), both from the University of Ottawa Press.

 Kaarina Mikalson (Dalhousie) is the CSCW Project Manager and a PhD student in English at Dalhousie University, where she holds a Joseph-Armand Bombardier CGS Doctoral Scholarship.
 She completed her MA at the University of Alberta, where she wrote a thesis on Canadian fiction from the Great Depression, including Ted Allan's Spanish Civil War novel This Time a Better Earth.
 She is currently co-editing, with Bart Vautour and Dean Irvine, a new scholarly edition of Dorothy Livesay's Right Hand Left Hand.